-Sandra Kerl joined the Water Authority as its Deputy General Manager in November 2009.
-Kerl has over 25 years of progressively responsible experience in all aspects of municipal management.
-She served as City Manager of La Mesa, California, and has broad experience with city management, extensive knowledge of organizational issues, and a pragmatic understanding of capital project management and delivery.
+Sandra Kerl is the general manager at the San Diego County Water Authority.
+Kerl joined the Water Authority as deputy general manager in November 2009, and served as acting general manager from March through November 2019 before being appointed by the Board of Directors to her current post.
+Kerl has more than 25 years of progressively responsible experience in all aspects of municipal management.
+She served as city manager of La Mesa, California, and has broad experience with city management, extensive knowledge of organizational issues, and a pragmatic understanding of capital project management and delivery.
 Throughout her professional career she has been active in the International County Management Association, and has served as chair of the San Diego City/County Managers Association and San Diego Regional Training Center.
-Kerl received her Bachelor of Political Science from California Polytechnic State University at San Luis Obispo and her Master of Business Administration from the University of Redlands.
+Kerl received her Bachelor of Political Science from California Polytechnic State University at San Luis Obispo and her Master of Business Administration from the University of Redlands..

 Dan Denham is assistant general manager of the San Diego County Water Authority.
 In this role, Denham oversees the implementation of long-term agricultural to urban water conservation projects that are among the largest in the United States.
 As a commissioner on the Quantification Settlement Agreement Joint Powers Authority, he leads the Water Authority’s fulfillment of environmental mitigation obligations and legislative advocacy efforts at the Salton Sea.
 Denham also oversees the Water Authority's core internal business functions including the Finance and Administrative Services Departments.
 Before joining the Water Authority in 2006 Denham served in various capacities at the City of San Diego’s Metropolitan Wastewater Department, Financial Management Department and Mayor’s Office.
 Denham holds undergraduate degrees in Public Administration and Economics, and a graduate degree in Public Administration all from San Diego State University.